uswds/uswds/_visual/colors.md

 <h4 class="usa-heading">Tertiary colors</h4>

-<p>These colors are used primarily for content-specific needs, such as alerts and and illustrations.
+<p>These colors are used primarily for content-specific needs, such as alerts and illustrations.
 They should never overpower the primary colors.</p>

 <div class="usa-grid-full usa-color-row">
   <div class="color-big">